analyticascent/confounder/confounder_pipeline.md

 Technical specifics of what must be done in order for Condounder to achieve high model accuracy are described in the demo notebook file contained in the code repository.
 Such details are beyond the scope of this document.

-**Model Deployment:** Once predictive accuracy of 95% or higher is reached, the trained model can be [deployed in the form of a Flask app](https://towardsdatascience.com/develop-a-nlp-model-in-python-deploy-it-with-flask-step-by-step-744f3bdd7776).
-A client pipeline will depend on a crawler/scraper that pulls articles/studies/posts from chosen sources containing certain keywords, flags them for any errors or omissions, and a human makes the final call as to how relevant and reliable the results are. *This process is purposefully biased towards **reducing false positives** when flagging documents.*

 &nbsp;

+**Model Deployment:** Once predictive accuracy of at least 95% or higher is reached, the trained model can be [deployed in the form of a Flask app](https://towardsdatascience.com/develop-a-nlp-model-in-python-deploy-it-with-flask-step-by-step-744f3bdd7776).
+A client pipeline will depend on a crawler/scraper that pulls articles/studies/posts from chosen sources containing certain keywords, flags them for any errors or omissions, and a human makes the final call as to how relevant and reliable the results are.

+This process is purposefully biased towards **reducing false positives** when flagging documents.
+Omissions detected in online articles or academic studies are the *minimum* that can be found.

+&nbsp;

 ## 4. **Revenue Model:** *what are clients actually charged for?*

-##### [This section is redacted on public repositories]
+##### [This section is redacted on public repositories, largely because the specifics are in too much of a flux]